Contributors: (ordered alphabetically) Arthit Suriyawongkul(ADAPT Centre, Trinity College Dublin),

 go to full definition

-ai:RepairStage: The stage in the lifecycle where an AI system is being repaired due to suspected or occured incidents
+ai:RepairStage: The stage in the lifecycle where an AI system is being repaired due to suspected or occurred incidents

 go to full definition